mudongliang/mudongliang.github.io/about/about.md

 * TOC
 {:toc}

 I am an Associate Professor in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST).
 I earned my Ph.D. in [Computer Science from Nanjing University](https://cs.nju.edu.cn/), where I collaborated extensively with [Professor Xinyu Xing](http://xinyuxing.org/) at Penn State University.
-My research focuses on Linux kernel security, with recent work published at top-tier conferences including IEEE S&P (Oakland), USENIX Security, ACM CCS, NDSS, and ASE.
-Additionally, I am actively exploring emerging areas at LLM for Security, as well as automotive operating system security, with a focus on real-world industrial applications.
+My research, conducted alongside my research team at [OS³ Lab (Open Source Operating System Optimal Security Lab)](https://github.com/OS3Lab), focuses on Linux kernel security, with recent work published at top-tier conferences including IEEE Oakland S&P, USENIX Security, ACM CCS, NDSS, and ASE.
+Additionally, my team and I are actively exploring emerging areas in LLM for Security, as well as automotive operating system security, with a focus on real-world industrial applications.

 I am honored to be a recipient of the **ACM CCS 2018 Outstanding Paper Award** and the 2023 Google Open Source Peer Bonus Award for contributions to the Linux kernel and Syzkaller.
 Additionally, I was recognized in the 2022 and 2024 Wuhan Talent Programs for my research achievements.

-[**Prospective Students**] I am looking for multiple Ph.D. students and undergraduate/graduate research interns who share my academic interests and have a solid background in System/Software Security.
+[**Prospective Students**] I am looking for Ph.D. and graduate students, meanwhile recruit undergraduate/graduate research interns, who have a solid background in System/Software Security.
 If you are interested, please send me [emails](mailto:dzm91@hust.edu.cn) about your information.

 ### Research interest